Without sexual contact, could I have an STI?

 Of course, when it comes to you, it's a lot easier to assess that because you know if you have or have not had any sexual partners, for sure.
 With other partners, we do have to remember that not only is everyone not truthful with partners -- especially if they feel ashamed about something, or want a specific result, such as not having to use safer sex -- but some people aren't sure what sexual partnership even means.
 If you ask a heterosexual partner if they've had sex before, for instance, they're likely to answer based on if they have had vaginal intercourse before, especially if they don't realize that STIs can be spread through other sexual activities.
 Too, younger people can often be really invested in having their first time be with a partner who is also new to partnered sex, so the pressure to say you've not been with anyone else before can be big.

-So, with any partner you may have in the future, what you want to do to play it safe is to practice safer sex for six months before going without latex barriers (like condoms for genital intercourse of any kind or male oral sex).
+So, with any partner you may have in the future, what you want to do to play it safe is to practice safer sex for six months before going without latex barriers (like condoms for genital intercourse of any kind or oral sex on a penis).
 That's six months of latex barriers for any kind of genital sex, six months of monogamy, and two full and negative sets of tests for sexually transmitted infections -- one at the start of partnership, one six months later.
 At that point, if everyone is negative and has been (and stays) monogamous for that time, your STI risks will be very low.